ingresso-group/slate/source/includes/_events.md

 `venue_desc` | Name of the venue e.g. `Sadler's Wells`.

-## Additional parameters
+## --- Additional parameters ---

-There are several additional parameters that can be provided to any resource where an event is returned in the response, including the two above.
-These parameters will supply additional information related to the event.
+There are several additional parameters described below that can be provided to return additional data for each event.

-Most of these additional parameters are either relatively slow or produce a lot of additional data, so be aware that they may adversely effect response times.
+These additional parameters require extra processing to retrieve the requested data, which will slow down the resource, sometimes substantially.
+They should therefore only be used where necessary.

 ## Media